gmn42/stfc-mod/INSTALL.md

 ## Configuration

-Make any and all configuration changes in the `community_patch_settings.toml` file __only__.
-When the game is launched, this file will be read, and the parsed values for all settings, including default values for settings not in the _.toml_ file, will appear in `community_patch_runtime.vars`.
-Do not make changes to the _.vars_ file; it will be overwritten the next time the game is launched.
+IMPORTANT: Any desired configuration changes should __ONLY__ be made in the `community_patch_settings.toml` file

+When the game is launched, this file will be read.
+Any missing settings that have not been set  in the _.toml_ file, will have a default value applied.

+When starting the game, the configuration including default values are re-written to `community_patch_runtime.vars`.
+You should NOT make any changes to this file.
+This file is constantly rewritten when the game starts so any modifications to it are never used and will be lost.

 If you have any problems with a setting, check the parsed value in the _.vars_ file to verify that the setting was applied, and check the